 The Brillouin threshold of optical fibers for narrow-band continuous-wave light typically corresponds to a Brillouin gain of the order of 90 dB.
 (With additional laser gain in an active fiber, the threshold can be lower.)
 For trains of ultrashort pulses, the SBS threshold is determined not by a peak power, but rather by a power spectral density, as explained in a Spotlight article.

 SBS introduces the most stringent power limit for the amplification and the passive propagation of narrow-band optical signals in fibers.
-In order to raise the Brillouin threshold, it is possible to increase the bandwidth of the light beyond the Brillouin gain bandwidth, reduce the fiber length, concatenate fibers with slightly different Brillouin shift, or (in high-power active fiber devices) exploit the longitudinally varying temperature .
+In order to raise the Brillouin threshold, various methods have been developed.
+For example, one may increase the bandwidth of the light beyond the Brillouin gain bandwidth, reduce the fiber length, concatenate fibers with slightly different Brillouin shift, or (in high-power active fiber devices) exploit the longitudinally varying temperature .
 There are also attempts to reduce the overlap of guided optical and acoustic waves, or to introduce significant propagation losses for the acoustic wave.
 To some extent, SBS problems can be reduced via basic amplifier design modifications, concerning e.g. the doping concentration, effective mode area and pump propagation direction.

 On the other hand, the Brillouin gain can be used for operating a Brillouin fiber laser [5, 10, 18].
 Such devices are often made as fiber ring lasers.
 Due to low resonator loss, they can have a relatively low pump threshold and a very small linewidth.